snimu/guarantees/README.md

 This package has two components: `test_guarantees` and `functional_guarantees`.

 # test_guarantees

-`pyguarantees.test_guarantees` allows the use of decorators that guarantee the usage of a decorated function or method in a `unittest.TestCase`.
+`pyguarantees.test_guarantees` provides decorators that guarantee the usage of a decorated function or method in a `unittest.TestCase`.

 ## Example